 GEDCOM files are difficult to process because the various programs that write GEDCOM files do not follow all the same rules.
 To compensate for that, Gedcom Publisher includes a configurable component that detects which program wrote the GEDCOM file and adjusts itself to that program's rules and conventions.
 Internally, Gedcom Publisher processes a standard form of the genealogy data so it can (mostly) ignore the source of the data when making a site.

 Gedcom Publisher's GEDCOM reader has many general-purpose processing options.
 A mix of general-purpose and application-specific configuration options associate processing rules with GEDCOM sequences.
-That means, for example, a processing option may be applied to GEDCOM files from multiple applications.
+That means, for example, shared logic may be applied to GEDCOM files from different applications.